Partnership with the Government of Togo

 - Teach English in middle schools;

-- Promote gender equality inside and outside the classrooms;
+- Promote gender equity inside and outside the classroom;

 Ministry of Agriculture, Livestock and Rural Development

-We collaborate with the Ministry of Agriculture, Livestock and Rural Development to expand its capacity to extend sustainable agricultural technologies and practices to families and communities, promoting improved agricultural practices for food security.
+In partnership with the Ministry of Agriculture, Livestock and Rural Development, Peace Corps works to extend sustainable agricultural technologies and practices to families and communities, promoting improved agricultural practices for food security.

-PC works with the Ministry of Health, public Hygiene and Access to Universal Care to expand community based interventions in rural areas to improve the health of individuals particularly maternal and child health.
+Peace Corps works with the Ministry of Health, Public Hygiene and Access to Universal Care to expand community-based interventions in rural areas to improve the health of individuals particularly mothers and children.

-We collaborate with the Ministry of Social Action, Women’s Empowerment and literacy to promote Girls’ education and Women’s Empowerment through the commemoration and celebration of special events such as:
+Peace Corps collaborates with the Ministry of Social Action, Women’s Empowerment and Literacy to promote girls’ education and women’s empowerment.

-Peace Corps Togo’s Program Managers for Agriculture, Education and Health identify and develop collaboration with strategic partners amongst local and international non-governmental organizations whose areas of operation align with Peace Corps Togo’s programmatic focus.
-Peace Corps Togo currently collaborates with the following:
+Peace Corps Togo’s Program Managers for Agriculture, Education and Health work with local and international non-governmental organizations whose areas of operation align with Peace Corps Togo’s programmatic focus.
+Peace Corps Togo currently works with the following:

-- Selecting and nominating the scholars and the mentors in villages.
+- Selecting and nominating scholars and mentors in villages.

 - Planning and organizing conferences for scholars.